Fred Dryer: NFL career

-Dryer was selected in the first round of the 1969 NFL/AFL draft by the New York Giants and won a starting job as a rookie.
+Dryer was selected 13th overall in the first round of the 1969 NFL/AFL draft by the New York Giants.
+He won a starting job as a rookie.
 He was the starting right defensive end from 1969 through 1971.
 Although the NFL did not officially recognize quarterback sacks until 1982, teams did record their own sack data for the time.
 As such, he led the team in sacks each of those three seasons with 8½ in 1969, 12 in 1970 and 8½ in 1971.
 He was among the defensive leaders in other categories as well.
 In 1969, he tallied 58 tackles (39 solo), six passes deflected and forced two fumbles, recovering both.

 The next season, Dryer was an alternate to the Pro Bowl but could not play due to a bruised hip.
 He was Second-team All-NFC after recording 59 tackles (43 solo) four pass deflections, three forced fumbles, while recovering two to go along with his 12 sacks.
 In 1971, he again led the team with 8½ sacks, and totaled 52 tackles (33 solo).
 He deflected two passes, forced two more fumbles and recovered two for the third consecutive season.

 After several run-ins with Giants management in 1971, Dryer was traded to the New England Patriots in February 1972 for three draft choices (a first and a sixth in 1972; a second in 1973).
-The Giants used the first round pick to select defensive back Eldridge Small.
+The Giants used the first-round pick to select defensive back Eldridge Small.
 Because Dryer had not signed a contract for the 1971 season, he was eligible to become a free agent in May 1972.
 He refused to report to the Patriots unless they signed him to a long-term contract making him the highest paid defensive lineman in pro football.
 The Patriots refused to meet his demands and instead dealt him to the Los Angeles Rams for a 1973 first round draft pick (which they ultimately used to select fullback Sam Cunningham) and backup defensive end Rick Cash, four days before Dryer would have become a free agent.
 This trade gave Dryer what he wanted all along—a move to a West Coast team—and he agreed to a multi-year contract with the Rams.
 In his first year with the Rams, he backed up left defensive end Jack Youngblood making only four starts but playing in every game despite a broken hand and broken nose.
 His primary role in 1972 was to come in on likely passing downs and rush the passer.
 He had 40 tackles (17 solo) and 4½ sacks.